Extracorporeal Photochemotherapy (Photopheresis)

 5. Treatment of graft-versus-host disease (GVHD) of an allogeneic bone marrow or stem cell transplant when the disease is refractory to standard immunosuppressive drug treatment.

-Extracorporeal photochemotherapy (ECP, photopheresis) is considered experimental and investigational for the treatment of the following indications (not an all-inclusive list) because the effectiveness of this treatment for these diagnoses has not been established:
+Extracorporeal photochemotherapy (ECP, photopheresis) is considered experimental, investigational, or unproven for the treatment of the following indications (not an all-inclusive list) because the effectiveness of this treatment for these diagnoses has not been established:

 1. Atopic dermatitis